 There is a Huge Difference

-Commercial dog food is not fit to eat, and a dog’s body does the best it can with it, but it doesn’t provide the necessary nutrients.
+Commercial pet food is not fit to eat, and an animal’s body does the best it can with it, but it doesn’t provide the necessary nutrients.
 So the body holds on to it trying to draw as much from that junk food as it possibly can.
 When you start feeding real food, raw meat and cooked vegetables, the body then dumps out the old in order to make room for the new, and that is what produces soft stools.
 It isn’t a condition of illness.